artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 3. You will be redirected to the Move page, which lists all top-level (i.e.
    :term:`parent <parent record>`) descriptions, and provides a search bar.
-4. To find your move location more quickly ou can use the Move search bar to bring up results in the Move browse results listed below.
+4. To find your move location more quickly you can use the Move search bar to bring up results in the Move browse results listed below.
 For example, if you don't know the name of a series record but you do know the name of the :term:`fonds` or :term:`collection`, you could search for the top-level